HinaChoudhry/Pawfect-Pets/TESTING.md

 ### Blog detail

 #### Desktop
-The Blog detail page has the title, image and blog content on it’s page, stacked on top of one another so that the image can be large rather than being in a row and having to shrink the image.
+The Blog detail page has the title, image and blog content on its page, stacked on top of one another so that the image can be large rather than being in a row and having to shrink the image.
-The Comments sections below this and under that is the Add a Comment form.
+The Comments sections below this, and under that, is the Add a Comment form.

 #### Tablet
 The layout for the tablet viewport is similar to the desktop, with the image being responsive and scaling down to the smaller screen.
 The rest of the page has also scaled down but is still on top of one another.